donut-party/donut-docs-site/content/docs/system/tutorial/01-your-first-system.md

 responding to signals.
 (This is metaphorical: there's no network or sockets or anything like that involved.)
 The system of components define _signal handlers_, and when you "send" a signal to a system it _applies_ the signal by traversing each component and calling its signal handler for that signal.
-This signal handlers are what actually "do stuff" in your application.
+These signal handlers are what perform useful work in your application.

 This idea manifests in your code in the way components are defined.
 You define components as maps that associate signal names (like `::ds/start`) with signal